Pioneer’s new NEX in-dash receivers take CarPlay or Android Auto fully wireless

 In an increasingly wireless world, new users of Apple CarPlay or Android Auto are often surprised to find out that they need to plug their phone in to connect.
-That inconvenience will soon be a thing of the past, however, as Pioneer’s latest NEX in-dash receivers let you connect to your CarPlay or Android Auto system without having to deal with a cable at all.
+That inconvenience will soon be a thing of the past: Pioneer’s latest NEX in-dash receivers let you connect to your CarPlay or Android Auto system without having to deal with a cable at all.

 There are three models in the latest addition to the NEX line: the AVIC-W8400NEX, the AVIC-W6400NEX, and the AVH-W4400NEX.
 No matter which model you choose, you’ll be able to connect either with a cable or wirelessly.